Can I have more than one ISA?

 If your spouse or civil partner passes away and they have money inside an ISA, you can inherit their ISA allowance.
 It’s known as an Additional Permitted Subscription (APS).

 The ISA savings / investments themselves are slightly different, as this money will form part of the wider inheritance.
 This could mean they are inherited by someone else.
-But whatever happens, the APS will be added to you, on top of your annual ISA allowance.
-And you can add a tax-free amount of savings.
+But whatever happens, the APS will be available to you, on top of your annual ISA allowance.

 Let’s say your spouse or civil partner had £10,000 inside an ISA.
 You would inherit their £10,000 ISA allowance.
 This allowance can be used up to three years from the date the person passed away (or 180 days from the completion of the estate administration, if this takes more than three years).
-You would also have your own, separate £20,000 annual ISA allowance.
+You would also have your own, separate annual ISA allowance, currently £20,000.

 You can find out more about inheriting ISA allowances or funds from an ISA on our Additional Permitted Subscriptions page.
 Our bereavement support page also explains what happens to Skipton savings accounts when someone has passed away.